sahrialihsani/Submission-ML-Pemula/README.md

-#Only for reference, not to duplicate
+"#Only for reference, not to duplicate"
-#The more you learn the more your knowledge increased
+"#The more you learn the more your knowledge increased"